datacamp-content-public/Introduction-to-R-via-the-Tidyverse/chapter1.md

 ```

-The
+The R Console at the lower right is just like the R Console you see when you start R (or RStudio) on your own computer.
+You can execute R commands (like 2 + 2) straight in the console.
+This is a good way to experiment.

-Type R code to solve the exercises into the editor on the right.
+Type R code to solve the exercises into the editor on upper right.
 Click on the 'Run Code' buttom to cause R to interpret and execute your code.
 This is a good way of trying out your answer before you formally submit it.
 The output of your R code is shown in the console in the lower right corner.

-Once you think your code is correct, hit the 'Submit Answer' button.
-DataCamp will evaluate your answer.

 R makes use of the # sign to add comments, so that you and others can understand what the R code is about.
 Comments are not run as R code, so they will not influence your result.
 For example, Calculate 3 + 4 in the editor on the right is a comment.

-You can also execute R commands straight in the console, located in the lower right.
-This is a good way to experiment.
+Once you think your code is correct, hit the 'Submit Answer' button.
+DataCamp will evaluate your answer.

 `@instructions`
 - In the editor on the right there is already some sample code.
 Can you see which lines are actual R code and which are comments?